kotivo/job-exam/README.md

 ### Website
  * language: HTML/JavaScript
  * file (html) must be served by *API*
- * displays time (format of the time is not important, as long as date and time are human readable):
+ * display time (format of the time is not important, as long as date and time are human readable):
    1. in UTC
    2. in local timezone of the browser
  * update time information once per second